Former Bradley, NBA coach Dick Versace stood by his players and by Chicago

 When Maniscalco’s son Sam later became a star at Bradley, it was Versace who joined him on long drives to watch the son play.
 Later still, when Versace’s mobility was limited by Parkinson’s disease, it was Maniscalco who continued to escort him to visit his favorite haunts.

-“We talked every day,” Maniscalco said — rightuntil Feb.
-25 ,when Versace, 81 years old, died at Rush University Medical Center after a heart attack.
+“We talked every day,” Maniscalco said — right until Feb.
+25, when Versace, 81, died at Rush University Medical Center after a heart attack.

 Versace probably is best known to older Chicago sports fans as the flamboyant, love-him-or-hate-him, sideline showman with the white bird’s-nest hairdo who led Gordon Tech to a city title and returned Bradley to national prominence before becoming Chuck Daly’s assistant on the Detroit Pistons’ “Bad Boys” teams and then the head coach of the Indiana Pacers.